Travel and COVID-19

 - Review the requirements for the fully vaccinated traveller exemption

 Restrictions are in effect on travel to Canada and within Canada.
 Regardless of your citizenship or vaccination status, you must meet requirements for pre-entry molecular tests and use ArriveCAN to provide travel information.

 You are allowed to enter Canada if you are a:

 - Permanent resident of Canada

 - Protected person (refugee status)

-- Review federal COVID-19 travel, testing, quarantine and border information
+- Review federal requirements and exemptions

 If you travel outside of B.C., do your research before you leave.